trossco84/TrevorRoss/README.md

   This is a collection of projects I've created to test different strategies in the stock market.
 Most of this just contains the data analysis/ideas I've had.
 If you'd like a look at my proprietary trading strategies (Algorithmic or Logic Based), please reach out.
 * Sports Science

   Sports is one of my hobbies and passions.
-This is a collection of various sport related projects including a deployed live website that shows a dashboard sports gambling data for a small book.
+This is a collection of various sport related projects including a deployed live website that shows a dashboard for sports gambling data for a small book, you can check it out here: bettingatwork.herokuapp.com .

 ## Contact Information